Spheres and Projections for $\mathrm{Out}(F_n)$: Preliminaries

 where $K$ is a finite group, and the map $\mathrm{Diffeo}^+(W_n)/\mathrm{Diffeo}_0(W_n)\to\mathrm{Out}(F_n)$ is induced by the action on the fundamental group. \end{theorem} By \cite[{Th\'{e}or\`{e}me 4.3, part 2)}]{L74}, we can replace diffeomorphisms by homeomorphisms in the definition of the mapping class group of $W_n$.

 An embedded $2$-sphere in $W_n$ is called \emph{essential}, if it defines a nontrivial element in $\pi_2(W_n)$.
-Throughout the article we assume that $2$-spheres are smoothly embedded and essential.
+Equivalently, an embedded $2$-sphere is essential if it does not bound a ball in $W_n$.
+Throughout the article we assume that $2$-spheres are smoothly embedded and essential, unless explicitly stated otherwise.

 A \emph{sphere system} is a set $\{\sigma_1,\ldots,\sigma_m\}$ of essential spheres in $W_n$ no two of which are homotopic.
 A sphere system is called \emph{simple} if its complementary components in $W_n$ are simply connected.

-The \emph{sphere system graph} $\mathcal{S}(W_n)$ is the graph whose vertex set is the set of homotopy classes of simple sphere systems.
-Two such vertices are joined by an edge of length $1$ if the corresponding sphere systems are disjoint up to homotopy (compare \cite{Ha95} and \cite{HV96}).
+There are several ways of organizing spheres and sphere systems into graphs.
+The \emph{sphere graph} $\mathcal{SG}(W_n)$ is the graph whose vertex set is the set of isotopy classes of essential spheres in $W_n$.
+Two distinct vertices are joined by an edge if the corresponding isotopy classes of spheres have representatives which are disjoint.
+This graph is naturally isomorphic to the free splitting graph of the free group $F_n$ (compare \cite{AS09}).